meet2x/Optimal-internet-use/README.md

   useful YT videos for problem solving + blogs + softwares

 @ Website :
-  styff that can be found for free
+  stuff that can be found for free